GamesCreed

 Blackout Protocol, PC, Review, Gameplay Screenshot, GamesCreed

-There weren’t any bugs or glitches that would make the gameplay difficult, but it is definitely not a game for solo play.
+There weren’t any bugs or glitches that would make the gameplay difficult, but it is not a game for solo play.
 While it is difficult to play solo, with the addition of teammates, you can easily get through most of the levels by grinding for points to add to the Passive skill tree.

 The graphics and design of Blackout Protocol do a good job of echoing that immersive feel from the sound design.
 The appearance of each of the levels was well designed, and the character design for both playable characters and enemies does a good job of adding to that spooky feeling you get as you dive deeper into Section 13.
-The Playable Characters portraits are really well designed, and the UI is well designed as well.
+The Playable Characters’ portraits are well designed, and the UI is well designed as well.

 Review Overview